UniMath/agda-unimath/src/category-theory/faithful-functors-precategories.lagda.md

     is-prop-is-injective-hom-map-Precategory
 ```

-### The predicate of being faithful on functors between precategories
+### The predicate of being injective on hom-sets on functors between precategories

 ```agda
 module _